Four-day week

 What is the four-day week?

-What are the benefits for employees?
+What are the advantages for employees?

-• Reduced stress for 39% of employees
+• A reduction in stress for 39% of employees

-• A 71% drop in burnouts
+• A 71% decrease in burn-out

-• 65% fall in sick leave rates
+• A 65% drop in the sick leave rate

-What are the benefits for companies?
+What are the advantages for companies?

 4 tips for switching to a four-day week